4integration/3scaleJavaPluginWrapper/README.md

 4) Add a dependency to this repo in your Java Application's POM file.

-5) In your API code, import Plugin Service' and call the its authRep method - exit if unauthorized.
+5) In your API code, add the wrapper call. userKey will likley have been passed in as a query or header parameter.
+Exit if unauthorized.
 Something like this :

         import threescale.v3.api.AuthorizeResponse;